We will be following state and county guidelines at the time of the event regarding Covid-19 precautions for large groups.

 Small umbrellas are allowed for rainy weather.
 Large umbrellas are not permitted.

 Will tickets sell out?

-Most likely.
-Anyone interested in tickets should make arrangements as early as possible.
+The Summer Theatre almost always sells out.
+Anyone interested in tickets should plan as early as possible.

 How can I use my Sundance Gift Card towards Summer Theatre Tickets?

-Yes.
-Food purchased at Sundance may be eaten in the amphitheatre.
-We do not allow any outside food or drink.
+We do not allow any outside food or drink at Sundance.

 What kinds of concessions are sold?

 We are hopeful to offer concessions inside the theater, but at this time current state guidelines don’t permit it.
 However, a barbecue dinner is available for purchase pre-show.
 No outside food or drink is allowed anywhere at Sundance.